 Many people associate withdrawal symptoms with severe discomfort after abstaining from alcohol.
 In most cases, this is inaccurate.
 The reality is that withdrawal symptoms may begin six or eight hours after consuming your last alcoholic beverage.
 Often, symptoms may be less obvious than you think.

 For example, a person who skips drinking alcohol for a night might feel exhausted the next day.
 They could have a headache, nausea, and gnawing cravings.
 Additionally, they might struggle with insomnia and mood swings all day.
+These conditions continue and may get worse until the person takes another drink.
 This general feeling of discomfort can absolutely be withdrawal symptoms and likely points to alcohol addiction.

 Is Alcohol Negatively Impacting Your Life?